AmandaPriscilia/AmandaPriscilia/README.md

 - ????
 Hi, I'm AmandaPriscilia
 - ????
-I'm interested in Software Engineering and UI/UX design
+I'm interested in Software Engineering and Machine Learning
 - ????
 How to reach me on
 <a href="https://www.instagram.com/mndprscl7/?hl=en" target="_blank">Instagram</a>,
 <a href="https://www.linkedin.com/in/priscilialz0333/" target="_blank">LinkedIn</a>, and